What to Eat in Orchard: Top 7 Food Choices

 Nantsuttei Ramen is the signature dish you shouldn’t miss.
 It has a large piece of cha shu sitting atop the ramen noodles.
 Also, there are a generous amount of bean sprouts and spring onions.

 Moreover, the slightly darker broth bears a strong garlic fragrance.
 The broth came from the simmered chicken bones, pork bones, pork bone marrow, and garlic.
 The black garlic oil intensifies the taste and thickens the broth.
 That’s what makes the bowl stands out.

 Marutoku Negi Chashu-me is another best-selling dish.
 The al dente noodles are topped with six pieces of cha shu and julienned spring onions.
 The combination adds a contrasting texture and freshness to the bowl.

 If you’re a spicy lover, Dragon Ramen is what you need to order.
 However, it is not suitable for faint-hearted people.
-With the same broth, the bowl has a sprinkle of spring onions and house-made spicy sauce.
+The bowl has a sprinkle of spring onions and house-made spicy sauce with the same broth.

 Nantsuttei does not use chilli oil.
 Instead, it makes its own sauce.
 It consists of minced pork, Chinese chilli bean paste, chilli padi, cayenne pepper, and Japanese sake.
 Although it’s not red, the spiciness slowly creeps up to the throat.

 Visit the place at 181 Orchard Road, Orchard Central, #07-12/13, Singapore 288896